 Raspberry Rice Crispy TreatsI’ve perfected this recipe by adjusting the ingredient ratios (as of 5/26/2014).
 Here’s the old recipe for reference: 1/2 cup of honey (or maple syrup), 2 tablespoons of unsalted butter, 1/4 teaspoon of vanilla extract, 1/8 teaspoon of sea salt, 3 cups of puffed brown rice and millet (I use Nature’s Path), 1/4 cup of freeze-dried raspberries pieces (I used Trader Joe’s brand), 1/4 cup of toasted pistachio pieces (optional) If you can’t find millet, you can substitute with more brown rice.
 When I use honey with this recipe I add 1/2 teaspoon of vanilla extract for additional flavoring.
 I like a hint of raspberry, but I can see adding another tablespoon or so of raspberries to the mix.

 - 3 cups of puffed brown rice and millet (I use Nature’s Path)

-- In an oven preheated to 350°F/175°C, spread out and toast the rice and millet on a baking sheet for 15 minutes.
+- Spread the rice and millet on a baking sheet and bake for 10 minutes.

-- Using another piece of parchment paper and your hands, press down on the mixture to compact it as much as possible.
+- Using another piece of parchment paper and your hands, press down on the mixture to make it compact and uniform.

-- Let it cool, and then slice into squares or rectangles.
+- Let it cool for at least 15 minutes and then slice into squares or rectangles.

-- I store them in a sealed container or wrap well to seal out air.
+- Store in a sealed container or wrap well to seal out air.